 Common Advantage Plan Additional Benefits that add Cost

-Part C plans must provide all of the health coverage built into Part A and Part B. However, these services are provided by private insurance companies approved by Medicare.
+Part C plans must provide all of the health coverage built into Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B. However, these services are provided by private insurance companies approved by Medicare.
 In addition to what’s covered by Original Medicare, many private plans include: